-To keep customers engaged in between billing notices and program promotions, energy utilities need the consistent touchpoint of a monthly eNewsletter.
+To keep customers engaged in between billing notices and program promotions, energy utilities should have a consistent touchpoint like a monthly utility newsletter.
 This ongoing communication is popular across audiences, from residential customers to small business owners to C&I facility managers.

-According to Questline’s 2020 Energy Utility Benchmarks Report, eNewsletter readers are much more engaged with their energy utility’s program promotions.
+According to Questline Digital’s 2020 Energy Utility Benchmarks Report, utility newsletter readers are much more engaged with their energy utility’s program promotions.
 In fact, residential eNewsletter readers open promotional emails at a 37% higher rate.
 Small and medium business eNewsletter readers click on promotional emails at a 73% higher rate.

-To gain more insights, we spoke with Brian Lindamood, Questline’s AVP of Creative and Content Strategy, about the power of eNewsletters and why they are essential for energy utilities.
+To gain more insights, we spoke with Brian Lindamood, Questline Digital’s VP of Marketing & Content Strategy, about the power of eNewsletters and why they are essential for energy utilities.

-Why are eNewsletters a vital customer engagement tool for energy utilities?
+Why are utility newsletters a vital customer engagement tool?

 A monthly email newsletter is a critical part of a customer engagement strategy for any energy utility.
 They provide a regular touchpoint — a monthly reminder that the utility is working to improve customers’ lives — which is key to maintaining customer satisfaction over the long run.
 As part of a comprehensive content strategy, eNewsletters can reinforce messages shared on social media and drive traffic to relevant pages on a utility’s website.
 This creates a consistent customer experience across digital channels.

 eNewsletters are also a more personal connection than other channels.
-When you reach inboxes on a smartphone — and more than 60% of our eNewsletters are read on mobile devices — your message is going literally into customers’ hands.
+When you reach inboxes on a smartphone — and more than 60% of utility newsletters are read on mobile devices — your message is going literally into customers’ hands.
 Plus, email is the most flexible channel.
 By segmenting your eNewsletter audience, you can deliver extremely relevant, targeted content that you know customers will be interested in.

 How do eNewsletters build engagement with customers versus a one-time email?

-What is the recommended eNewsletter cadence for maximum engagement?
+What is the recommended utility newsletter cadence for maximum engagement?

 Why do customers often see more value in eNewsletters compared to other types of campaigns, such as program promotions?

 Advertisements are easy for customers to tune out.
 An unwanted promotional email is easy to delete.
 On the other hand, customers open eNewsletters because they want to read them — they look forward to receiving useful advice.
-Customers value eNewsletters because the content interests them; it’s not just trying to sell them something.
+Customers value their utility newsletters because the content interests them; it’s not just trying to sell them something.

-What types of content should energy utilities include in their eNewsletters?
+What types of content should be included in a utility newsletter?